 This kitchen island is a hybrid of closed and open storage.

-Why the garbage can option?
-Actually it’s really smart because it makes for disposing of scraps super easy and convenient while prepping food and cooking.
+Why garbage can option?
+Actually, it’s really smart because it makes for disposing of scraps super easy and convenient while prepping food and cooking.
 I bet you didn’t think you’d discover this option when looking for a small kitchen island.